ramonarellano/signering-docs/source/client-integration/archive-client.rst

 If you have created a job  as explained in the documentation, you can also retrieve the signed documents by the generated Id.
+Instead of using a global sender, you need to create as well a document owner, corresponding the organization that owns the archived documents.

 From Direct Flow
 ===============================